SaaS Lead Generation in 2021 – Complete Guide

 Take for example the following infographic created by Salesforce.com, an incredibly successful cloud computing company.
 Ask yourself, what does it say to you?
 What impression does it leave on you?

 When piecing together your data storyline, your company needs to balance on the fulcrum between too much information (overwhelming your leads) and excessive content exclusivity (not diversifying your content).
-Consider these two items of advice:
+Consider these two items of advice for SaaS lead generation:

 - Your leads may be at varying stages of their purchasing histories (the buyer’s journey).
 Perhaps they have used a service you provide before, or maybe they are new to the game.
 You want to have information that caters to newbies and industry veterans alike.

-- Too much data is simply too much data, and excess information will either overwhelm your leads, leave them with the impression that your company is not focused, or worse, boring.
-84% of companies plan on creating more content within 12 months, so work on keeping your data concise and diversified.
+- Too much data is simply too much data.
+Excessive amount of information will overwhelm your leads or leave them with the impression that your company is not focused.
+91% of B2B marketers say their company runs a blog or uses another format of content marketing, so work on keeping your data concise and diversified.

 The specific industry that your company provides SaaS for is irrelevant, as these principles are universal for every market.
 Take it from the pros, and apply these principles to your own operation.